• Buying and Selling FAQs in Nevada

 I was thinking about buying a salvaged car and restoring it.
 Can I do that?

-No. It is illegal to sell a salvaged car.
-If the vehicle has an orange Salvage title, the Nevada DMV will not register, title, or transfer that vehicle so you should not buy it.
-Only the owner of that vehicle can restore it.
+No. It is illegal to sell a salvaged car that has not been rebuilt.
+If the vehicle has an orange Salvage title and has not been repaired/restored, the Nevada Department of Motor Vehicles will not register, title, or transfer that vehicle.

 I've been looking at used cars, but some of them don't have titles.
 Can I buy them anyway?